 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- Bake in the preheated oven for 35 to 45 minutes, or until the apples are tender.
+Bake until the apples are tender, 35 to 45 minutes.
 The time might vary a bit depending on the thickness of the apple slices and the depth of the apples in the baking dish.

-- Serve the apple crumble warm with ice cream, if desired.
-It would also be great with a drizzling of plain whipping cream or freshly whipped cream.
+Serve the apple crumble warm with vanilla ice cream, if desired.
+It is also great with a drizzle of heavy cream or a dollop of freshly whipped cream.